justahuman1/blackboard_scraper/README.md

 Via the scraper, I have downloaded 2 GB of school assignments and PDFs within an hour.

-Tested with 6 accounts so far!
+Tested with over 10 accounts!

 Bugs